About 'Alpha+Good'

 14. Israel

 About that, why aren't you coming down on those countries?
 Most of them no longer participate.
-The only real sore point here is Azerbaijan, but there are two major differences that are both geopolitical and human: Artsakh was never recognised by any government and it itself was mostly the result of Armenia waging war on Azerbaijan.
+The only real sore point here is Azerbaijan’s invasion of Artsakh in 2024, but there are two major differences that are both geopolitical and human: Artsakh was never recognised by any government and its status was mostly the result of Armenia waging war on Azerbaijan in the 1990s.
 And second, no one died.
-Not to say that it wasn't ethnic cleansing (it was!), but I can't see how this stacks up to over 30,000 Gazan civilians killed in half a year, many among them children.
+Not to say that it wasn't ethnic cleansing (it was!), but I can't see how this stacks up to over 50,000 Gazan civilians killed in 1,5 years, many among them children.

 Shot at winning: 0%.